apache/linkis-website/community/how-to-contribute-to-website.md

 ## Branch
-dev is the development branch.
-For all modifications, please fork first, and then proceed on the dev branch.
+dev is the development branch, please fork to your own repository, create a fix/feature branch based on the dev branch, and then perform development and modification on this branch.
 ```
 master
 dev #development branch